samihwar/UR5Bot/README.md

-# Gym-Styled UR5 arm with Robotiq-85 / 140 gripper in PyBullet simulator
+# Gym-Styled UR5 arm with Robotiq-85

 This repo is under active development.
 Issues / PRs are welcomed.